-A current estimate of jobs in the cannabis industry is between 200,000 to 300,000.
+A current estimate of jobs in the cannabis industry is 200,000 to 300,000.
 Although most are entry-level cannabis jobs that sit on the lower end of the pay scale, as the industry expands, the need for skilled employees to fill positions is also increasing.
-Simply put, the cannabis industry is expanding at an astounding rate.
+Simply put, the cannabis industry is growing at an astounding rate.

 Other tips include: